 Work towards strong representation in all aspects of the Society (e.g. governance, awards, workshops, supported symposia, keynote speakers, etc.) that is not only gender balanced, but includes underrepresented groups.

-Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups starting in 2017.
+Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups.
 These awards are named the J. Frank Yates Student Travel Award - Supporting diversity & inclusion in cognitive science.

 Develop and launch a survey indicating underrepresented minority status, including LGBT, both for themselves and for members of their labs who might, immediately or eventually, be interested in participating in Psychonomics.